Defiant Catholics Hold Latin Mass

 Holy Year officials cooperated with the pilgrimage to the extent of easing basilica tours for the large group and providing the city’s blue-and-yellow garbed volunteer guides for the Mass _ but not to the extent of opening the city’s basilicas for the Latin Mass.

 The church has made overtures to bring priests and others in the movement back in the fold.
-The church also occasionally grants special permission to priests wishing to celebrate Mass in Latin.

 The last schism, in 1870, was over the issue of papal infallibility.